dai-shi/waku/README.md

 #### Client components

 A `'use client'` directive placed at the top of a file will create a server-client boundary when the module is imported into a server component.
-All components imported below the boundary will be hydrated and run in the browser.
+All components imported below the boundary will be hydrated to run in the browser as well.
 They can use all traditional React features such as state, effects, and event handlers.

 ```tsx
 // client component